stacktw/stacktw.github.io/index.md

 * Discuss and understand synergies between front-end and back-end frameworks.
 * Build out an open sourced solution that is **free forever** for startup job seeking and hiring.

-## Community Ownership
+## Ownership

-* **Startup Jobs Taiwan** is not the property of any individual, company, or incubator.
+* **Full Stack Developers Taiwan** is not the property of any individual, company, incubator, or venture.
-* The startup community in Taiwan owns this GitHub repo.
+* The full stack community in Taiwan owns this GitHub repo.

 ## Moderation Rules